virtualstaticvoid/rails_simple_config/README.md

     gem 'rails_simple_config'

-Run the generator to create the default configuration file:
+Run the generator to create the default configuration files:

     rails generate rails_simple_config:install

-The generator will create 3 files in your Rails `config` directory, nemely:
+The generator will create 3 files in your Rails `config` directory, namely:

 * `secrets.yml`
 * `secrets.example.yml`